Self-consistent autocorrelation for finite-area bias correction in roughness measurement: Introduction

 The overall plan is fairly straightforward.
 We being from the observation that the value of ACF at zero is $\sigma^2$, that is $\sigma^2=G(0)$.
 Formula \eref{bias-sigma2} can thus be also written

 The second (bias) term is linear in $G$.
-Imagine an expression of the same form can be obtained for $G$ as a whole (we show later that it is indeed the case)
+Suppose an expression of the same form could be obtained for $G$ as a whole (we show later that it is indeed the case)

 Here $R$ is a linear operator expressing the bias, now of the entire ACF.
 It again captures the properties of the specific levelling procedure.
 Expression \eref{EGhat} ties self-consistently together the true and estimated ACF.
 We can say that the ACF knows about its own bias.
-The relation can be formally inverted to
+The relation can be formally inverted

 yielding unbiased $G$ from the biased estimate $\hat G$ (in expectation).
-This is the adventurous option.
+This is the adventurous option---it is not immediately obvious such inversion would be numerically feasible.

 The conservative option is to employ expression \eref{EGhat} directly.
 Assume, for instance, that the roughness is Gaussian.
 The true ACF has then the form